Efficient Algorithms for Outlier-Robust Regression: Statistical Limits of Outlier-Robust Regression

 \section{Statistical Limits of Outlier-Robust Regression}

 Here we exhibit statistical lower bounds for what can be achieved for outlier-robust regression.
-In particular, these simple examples illustrate strong separations between regression and regression in the presence of contamination and also demonstrate that several of the assumptions we make are necessary.
+In particular, these simple examples illustrate strong separations between regression and regression in the presence of contamination and also demonstrate the necessity of our disributional assumptions.

 \paragraph{Necessity of Distributional Assumptions} A classical result in analysis of regression is \emph{consistency} of the least-squares estimator when the labels are bounded.
 Concretely, let $\cD$ be a distribution on $\R^d \times [-1,1]$.
 Let $(x_1,y_1),\ldots,(x_n,y_n)$ be i.i.d samples from $\cD$.
 Let $\hat{\ell} = \arg\min_{\ell} \sum_{i=1}^n (y_i - \iprod{\ell,x_i})^2,$ be the least-squares estimator.
 Then, (say, via Theorem 11.3 in \cite{DBLP:books/daglib/0035701}) $\err_{\cD}(\hat{\ell}) \leq \frac{O(d)}{n} + 8 \cdot \arg\min_{\ell}\err_{\cD}(\ell).$